Get insider access

 4. Best Lower Mid-Range Audiophile Headphones

-The Philips' sound profile is very well-balanced, so these cans suit a variety of audio content and musical genres.
+The Sennheiser's sound profile is very well-balanced, so these cans suit a variety of audio content and musical genres.
 Fans of classical and pop alike will appreciate their relatively flat mid-range and treble response.
-That said, they do lack a little low-bass, which is typical of open-backs.
+That said, they do lack a little low- and mid-bass, which is typical of open-backs.
 Closed-back headphones tend to do a better job reproducing bass, so if you're a techno fan looking for more rumble and boom, the Beyerdynamic DT 770 PRO are a good option.
 The Beyerdynamic's closed-back design also means they leak less audio, so they're a bit more versatile.
 They're a good choice for studio recording, for instance.
-Of course, their passive soundstage isn't as immersive as the Philips', and their overall response is slightly uneven, with some big peaks in the treble range rendering cymbal sounds piercing.
+Of course, their passive soundstage isn't as immersive as the Sennheiser's, and their overall response is slightly uneven, with some big peaks in the treble range rendering cymbal sounds piercing.

 See our review